8th arrondissement of Paris

-The 8th arrondissement of Paris (VIII^{e} arrondissement) is one of the 20 arrondissements of the capital city of France.
+The 8th arrondissement of Paris (8e arrondissement de Paris) is one of the 20 arrondissements of the capital city of France.
 In spoken French, the arrondissement is colloquially referred to as le huitième (lit. 'the eighth').

 The arrondissement, called Élysée, is situated on the right bank of the River Seine and centered on the Avenue des Champs-Élysées.
-The 8th arrondissement is, together with the 1st, 9th, 16th and 17th arrondissements, one of Paris' main business districts.
+The 8^{th} arrondissement is, together with the 1^{st}^{,} 9^{th}, 16^{th} and 17^{th} arrondissements, one of Paris' main business districts.
 According to the 1999 census, it was the place of employment of more people than any other single arrondissement of the capital.
 It is also the location of many places of interest, among them the Champs-Élysées, the Arc de Triomphe (partial) and the Place de la Concorde, as well as the Élysée Palace, the official residence and office of the President of France.

 Most French fashion luxury brands have their main store in 8th arrondissement, Avenue Montaigne or Rue du Faubourg Saint-Honoré, both in the Champs-Élysées Avenue shopping district.
-As of 2019, the 8th arrondissement had a population of 35,655.
+In 2023, it had a population of 35,317.